 This solution proposes that the protection of the long-term key while provided to the UDM/ARPF over Nudr is two-fold:

-In the first place, the long-term key is provisioned and stored in UDR in encrypted form.
+- In the first place, the long-term key is provisioned and stored in UDR in encrypted form.
 This solution does not cover actual mechanisms to perform such encryption (e.g. encryption algorithms, key length, etc …).

-Secondly, as any other SBA reference point, the Nudr is protected using TLS as defined in 3GPP TS 33.501 [2].
+- Secondly, as any other SBA reference point, the Nudr is protected using TLS as defined in 3GPP TS 33.501 [2].

 These two protection levels make impossible for any intermediate actor to eavesdrop or modify the long-term key while in transit over Nudr.